saikovvuri/LogicApps-EDIX12/README.md

 ## Logic App Definition

-![Designer View] (media/LogicAppDefinition.png)
+!
+[Designer View] (media/LogicAppDefinition.png)

-Convert each good message to JSON, with this expression: xml(base64ToBinary(items('For_each')?['Payload']))
+Convert each good message to xml, with this expression: xml(base64ToBinary(items('For_each')?['Payload']))